- Standard Limit / Maximum Amount: No Limit (read more)

 Maximum Security Deposit Charge in Indiana

-On the state level, there is currently no limit on the amount Indiana landlords can charge a tenant as security deposit.
+On the state level, there is currently no limit on the amount Indiana landlords can charge a tenant as security deposit; however, certain city and county laws may impose such limits.

 Allowable Deductions on Security Deposits in Indiana